1110 TOPICS IN ENVIRONMENTAL SCIENCE (1-4 hours)

 3506 RESOURCE ECOLOGY AND MANAGEMENT (3 hours)

 A study of renewable natural resources from a holistic and management viewpoint, with a particular emphasis on the economic, policy and ethical dimensions.
 Topics include history of natural resource conservation and environmentalism in the US; conservation and management of soil, land, landscapes, forests, wildlife, biodiversity, and other resources; and public lands policy and management.
 Lecture and some field trips.
-Prerequisite: BIOL 1101 or BIOL 2501 or 2502 and either ENV 1411 or BIOL 3593.
+Prerequisite: BIOL 1101 or BIOL 1503 and either ENV 1112 or ENV 1411.

 3510 SELECTED TOPICS IN THE ENVIRONMENTAL SCIENCES (1-4 hours)